-Students admitted to the Medicine, Dentistry, Pharmacy, Architectural Engineering, Interior Design, and Law undergraduate programs are required to pay a seat reservation deposit as stated in the table below.
+Students admitted to the Medicine, Dentistry, Pharmacy, Bachelor of Architecture and Doctorate of Business Administration are required to pay a seat reservation deposit as stated in the table below.
 This deposit is non-refundable and non-transferable and must be paid before the deadline stated on the letter of admission.
 This deposit is deductible from the student's tuition once the applicant joins the university.
 If the student asks to defer admission to the following semester and the request is approved, the deposit will be applied to the following semester.

 Program Deposit (AED)

+DBA (Doctorate of Business Administration) 25,000

-Bachelor of Medicine and Bachelor of Surgery (MBBS) 25,000
+Bachelor of Medicine and Bachelor of Surgery (M.B.B.S) 25,000

 Doctor of Dental Surgery 21,000

 Bachelor of Pharmacy 12,000

-B.Sc. in Architectural Engineering 8,000

-Bachelor in Interior Design 4,000

-Bachelor of Law 4,000